Himalayan Yoga / Breathwork

 The yoga classes I offer include Kriya, a practice which awakens and transforms the body and mind to create profound physical and mental shifts.
 It helps injuries at a cellular level by generating heat from the inside out.
 We’ll use powerful breath work combined with guided movement and music to calm the nervous system and energise the body.

-Kriya yoga is a powerful workout that connects body, mind and energy, helping you build strength, focus, and resilience.
-I’d love for you to join me on your mat and allow me to guide you through this transformative practice.
+Kriya yoga is a powerful practice that connects body, mind and energy, helping you build strength, focus, and resilience.
+I’d love for you to join me on your mat and allow me to guide you through this transformative experience.

 Classes are held at Soul Barns in Mortimer Common – a serene studio equipped with underfloor heating, air conditioning and a Sonos surround sound system.